 TetraDENSITY v.1.0 can also be downloaded and explored using the TetraDENSITY R package (Santini & Hoeks 2020).
 Click here for the vignette TetraDENSITY-package-tutorial.

-When published, the database included >18,000 estimates for 2100 species from ~950 studies.
-Since then, the database kept growing integrating additional data, and it now includes data for >2600 species, and ~22,000 estimates from >1200 studies.
+When published, the database included >18,000 estimates for 2100 species from ~950 studies, and only focused on terrestrial species.
+Since then, the database kept growing integrating additional data and expanded to marine taxa, it now includes data for >3500 species, and >48,000 estimates from >2300 studies.

 We are currently researching on these data and we plan to release an updated version of the dataset in the future.
 In the meanwhile, if you are interested in the data for a specific project, please get in contact.

-Santini L., Tobias J., Callaghan C., Gallego-Zamorano J., Benítez López A. Global patterns and predictors of avian population density.
-UNDER REVISION
+Santini L., Tobias J., Callaghan C., Gallego-Zamorano J., Benítez López A. 2023.
+Global patterns and predictors of avian population density.
+Global Ecology and Biogeography. doi: 10.1111/GEB.13688

 Wolff N.H., Visconti P., Kujala H., Santini L. Hilbers J.P., Possingham H.P., Oakleaf J.R., Kennedy C.M., Kiesecker J., Fargione J., Game E.T.
 Prioritizing habitat protection to minimize global mammal extinctions.
 UNDER REVISION